arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-The [toll taken](https://www.economist.com/leaders/2022/05/26/how-xi-jinping-is-damaging-chinas-economy) on **China’s economy** by its pandemic lockdowns was apparent in data released on Friday, showing a sharp contraction in the second quarter of 2022 compared with the previous quarter.
-GDP fell by 2.6% from the previous three months, with annual growth slowing to just 0.4%, well below analysts’ expectations.
-Although many covid-19 restrictions have been eased, China’s zero-covid policy makes a rapid recovery unlikely.

  **American retail sales** rebounded strongly in June, easing some fears about a coming recession.
 Commerce department data showed that retail sales rose 1% last month, better than the 0.8% gain forecast by economists.
 Wall Street’s S&amp;P 500 share index rose 1.3% in early dealings, though it remained on course for a weekly decline of more than 2%.

- **America’s** president, [Joe Biden](https://www.economist.com/middle-east-and-africa/2022/07/12/what-does-the-middle-east-offer-america), is due to discuss oil supply and regional security on a trip to **Saudi Arabia** , a country he once vowed to make a “pariah” after the killing of journalist [Jamal Khashoggi](https://www.economist.com/middle-east-and-africa/2021/02/26/the-cia-blames-mbs-for-the-murder-of-jamal-khashoggi).
-On Thursday Mr Biden and **Israel** ’s prime minister, [Yair Lapid](https://www.economist.com/middle-east-and-africa/2022/07/07/israels-new-leader-yair-lapid-has-four-months-to-prove-himself), signed a joint pledge to prevent **Iran** from obtaining nuclear arms.

 Officials across **Europe** issued **health warnings** as temperatures are expected to soar over the next few days, topping 40℃ in several places.
 Britain issued its first-ever “extreme heat” warning.
 Thousands of people have already been evacuated from homes to escape wildfires in France, Portugal and Spain.

+ **America’s** president, [Joe Biden](https://www.economist.com/middle-east-and-africa/2022/07/12/what-does-the-middle-east-offer-america), is due to discuss oil supply and regional security on a trip to **Saudi Arabia** , a country he once vowed to make a “pariah” after the killing of journalist [Jamal Khashoggi](https://www.economist.com/middle-east-and-africa/2021/02/26/the-cia-blames-mbs-for-the-murder-of-jamal-khashoggi).
+On Thursday Mr Biden and **Israel** ’s prime minister, [Yair Lapid](https://www.economist.com/middle-east-and-africa/2022/07/07/israels-new-leader-yair-lapid-has-four-months-to-prove-himself), signed a joint pledge to prevent **Iran** from obtaining nuclear arms.

+The [toll taken](https://www.economist.com/leaders/2022/05/26/how-xi-jinping-is-damaging-chinas-economy) on **China’s economy** by its pandemic lockdowns was apparent in data released on Friday, showing a sharp contraction in the second quarter of 2022 compared to the previous quarter.
+GDP fell by 2.6% from the previous three months, with annual growth slowing to just 0.4%, well below analysts’ expectations.
+Although many covid-19 restrictions have been eased, China’s zero-covid policy makes a rapid recovery unlikely.

 Listen to an abridged version of the subscriber-only briefing.